Minnesota Vikings vs. Chicago Bears NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Bears stats and trends

-- Chicago is 2-1 against the spread and 1-2 overall when the team notches more than 25.6 points.
+- Chicago is 2-1 against the spread and 1-2 overall when the team scores more than 25.6 points.

-- The Bears have turned the ball over 27 times this season, five more turnovers than the Vikings have forced (22).
+- This season the Bears have turned the ball over 27 times, five more than the Vikings' takeaways (22).

 Home and road insights

-- This year, in seven home games, Minnesota has gone over the total three times.
+- In seven home games this year, Minnesota has hit the over three times.

-- The average point total in Vikings home games this season is 49.4 points, 4.9 more than this outing's over/under (44.5).
+- The average point total in Vikings home games this season is 49.4 points, 5.4 more than this matchup's over/under (44).

-- Chicago has gone over the total in four of eight road games this season.
+- This year, in four of eight away games Chicago has hit the over.

 Powered by Data Skrive.